plone/volto/docs/source/blocks/editcomponent.md

 In effect, the following situation matrix will occur:

-- `default` and `missing` are declared: the block form is initialized with the `default. value.
+- `default` and `missing` are declared: the block form is initialized with the `default` value.
 When the user clears the field, the field is reinitialized with the `missing` value.
 This would imply a "required" field.
 - only `default` is declared: the block form is initialized with the `default` value.
 When the user clears the field, the field remains empty.
 This would